prominenceai/deepstream-services-library/docs/overview.md

 2. Create a number of uniquely named Pipeline [Components](/docs/api-reference-list.md) with desired attributes
 3. Define and add one or more [Client callback functions](/docs/api-pipeline.md#client-callback-typedefs) (optional)
 4. Add the Components to the Pipeline(s)
-5. Play the Pipeline(s) and start/joint the main execution loop.
+5. Play the Pipeline(s) and start/join the main execution loop.

-Using Python for example, the above can be written as
+Using Python3 for example, the above can be written as

 ```Python
 # New uniquely named Pipeline.
 The name will be used to identify